 What do I have to do if I fall into the group of targeted professionals?

-In the past, the tax office has yearly targeted a group of occupations for scrutinising unusual claims that fell outside the norm of their industry.
-As of 2015, its’ focus shifted from who to what, and everyone now falls under the radar.
-For instance, this year, the ATO will be examining work-related expense claims pertaining to overnight travel, motor vehicle expenses for commute between home and work, and claims related to computers, phones and other electronic devices.
-Every single lodged return will be compared to claims made by others in the same occupation and income bracket, and outliers will be queried.
+In the past, the tax office has yearly targeted specific occupations or industries to make sure the lodgments made are accurate and legitimate.
+As of 2015, the ATO has taken a broader approach so that anyone can be scrutinised for the claims they make.
+For instance, in 2016, the ATO will be examining work-related expense claims for overnight travel, motor vehicle expenses for commute between home and work, and claims related to computers, phones and other electronic devices.
+Every lodged return will be compared to claims made by others in the same occupation and income bracket, and outliers will be queried.
 The rule is to keep your claims legit, and to keep those receipts in case they’re summoned.

 Can I claim my rental property costs?

 Yes you can, but only for the period your property was rented or available for rent.
-To find out exactly what you can claim, visit the rental section of the ATO.
+To find out exactly what you can claim, visit the rental section of the ATO website

 Are there any capital gains tax for sold properties?